hayden-droid/RobloxWhitelist/README.md

 # i do not recommend using this!

-Made in 1-2 day used that project to learn some php, i think its crackable but i never cracked something or know how to crack.
+Made in 1-2 day used that project to learn some php/javascript, i think its crackable but i never cracked something or know how to crack.